You (TV series): Marketing

 The marketing for the series used the buzz around the #MeToo Movement to gain attention to the start of the show.
 You has been said to have been "tailor-made for the #MeToo Era."
 One of the show creators, Sera Gamble, commented on this era by highlighting that in contemporary culture, attention is almost unanimously given to the perspective of the male and his story, so naturally he is positioned through the lens of a hero.
 She states "We're focused on their story, their triumph, their downfall, their redemption arc ...
 So I doubt the show will single-handedly change the way we think about dudes and our culture, but I'm happy to be part of the conversation."

 Themes

-You explores the psychodynamic view of erotomania and obsessive love between Joe and his romantic interests.
-In addition, the series further raises questions on the ethics and potential implications of manipulating circumstances and how the psychology of stalking, murder and violence is best exemplified by Joe's intrusive and insidious actions, to manufacture the constructs of an idealized love relationship.
-The theme of obsession and violence is significantly expanded upon in the second season with the introduction of the character of Love Quinn.
-The examination and deconstruction of the Manic Pixie Dream Girl and Cool Girl tropes enabled the writers to express the idea that certain women such as Love harbor internalized misogyny through actions that either minimize or question the lived experiences of female victims in favor of men that they are romantically inclined to.
-The balance of such an approach in emotional conflict poses an interesting dilemma for the viewer, where sympathy is later garnered for Love's perspective due to her complicated history, underlying motives in manifesting the goal of attaining her idealized soulmate, and the tension between her perceived image against Joe's mental projection of a conceptualized fantasy girl.